geneichinose/capstone_project_24_1_report/README.md

 singular_values = [ 81.78  44.18  0.04  0.02  0.00  0.00]
 </pre>

-We are still working on PCA analysis but so far this is leading to unstable decision boundaries.
-We are for now only using lune_lat and lune_lon
+The PCA derived features was leading to unstable decision boundaries.
+We hypothesize this is due to overfitting.
+For now we are only using lune_lat and lune_lon as the features to train using the class labels.

 ## Modeling

 1. Training testing split (train 60%; testing 40%)
-2. Test sets of features:
+2. Test sets of features, the first set works the best:
-  * features = ['lune_lat', 'lune_lon', 'mxx', 'myy', 'mzz', 'mxy', 'mxz', 'myz', 'eig1', 'eig2', 'eig3']
   * features = ['lune_lat', 'lune_lon']
   * features = ['mxx', 'myy', 'mzz', 'mxy', 'mxz', 'myz']
   * features = ['eig1', 'eig2', 'eig3']